PhysBrain: Human Egocentric Data as a Bridge from Vision Language Models to Physical Intelligence: Methodology

 \section{Methodology}

 Using the data annotation pipeline proposed in the previous section, we translate embodied experience from egocentric videos into structured supervision suitable for learning an embodied brain.
-This process yields \datasetName, a dataset with roughly 3 million VQA cropus.
 To preserve general-purpose vision--language capability during SFT, we additionally mix an equal-sized subset sampled from FineVision, a large-scale curated vision--language corpus.
-We then perform supervised fine-tuning (SFT) on base VLMs (e.g., Qwen2.5-VL-7B) using this mixture, resulting in an egocentric-centered VLM backbone (\methodName) with improved first-person understanding, reasoning, and planning capabilities.
-Quantitative results are reported in Sec.~\ref{sec:experiment} (Tab. \ref{tab:egothink}).
+We then perform supervised fine-tuning (SFT) on base VLMs (e.g., Qwen3-VL-4B and Qwen3-VL-8B) using this mixture, resulting in an egocentric-centered VLM backbone (\methodName) with improved first-person understanding, reasoning, and planning capabilities.
+Quantitative results are reported in Table \ref{tab:combined_benchmark}.

 With \methodName in hand, we study how these egocentric gains transfer to downstream control under standard VLA instantiations.
 Our goal in this section is not to propose a new VLA architecture, but to evaluate transferability while minimizing confounding factors from additional heuristics or hand-crafted priors.
-We follow two widely adopted community paradigms, GR00T-style and Pi-style, and keep the action expert lightweight and consistent across both.
+We follow the widely adopted community paradigm, GR00T-style, and keep the action expert lightweight and consistent.

-We denote an observation (a short egocentric image sequence) as $o_t$, the language instruction as $x$, and the VLM parameters as $\phi$.
-The VLM produces token-level hidden states
+We denote an observation (the egocentric image sequence) as $o_t$, the language instruction as $x$, and the VLM parameters as $\phi$.
+The VLM produces token-level hidden states:

 where $L$ is the number of layers in the VLM, $N$ is the token length, and $d$ is the hidden dimension.
 The action policy predicts a future action chunk $\mathbf{a}_{t:t+K} \in \mathbb{R}^{K \times d_a}$.